Work AI

-The term borrows from "shadow IT," which describes the same dynamic with traditional software: employees adopting the latest, cutting edge tools without going through enterprise security requirements and standard procurement.
-Shadow AI is similar in symptoms, but the consequences are categorically different.
+It borrows from the more commonly known term, shadow IT, which describes the same dynamic with traditional software: employees adopting the latest, cutting edge tools without going through enterprise security requirements and standard procurement.

 When an employee signs up for an unapproved project management tool, the risk is mostly about redundancy and cost.
 When an employee gives an AI agent access to their computer, email, file system, and enterprise applications, the risk is that sensitive data gets ingested, processed, and potentially exposed through a system no one in IT knows exists.

-Shadow AI 1.0: the chatbot era
+Shadow AI and the chatbot era

 The risk of data leakage was compounded by lack of visibility.
 Samsung banned ChatGPT company-wide after engineers leaked proprietary semiconductor source code, internal meeting transcripts, and chip test data through the tool in a single month.